Internal Customer Service: Definition And Best Practices

 2. Understand the Purpose of the Teams

 Generally speaking, there are several departments in every company.
-Now, your teams could be smaller in terms of size, but every team and their members must understand their roles and responsibilities and be accountable.
+Now, your teams could be smaller in terms of size, but every team and its members must understand their roles and responsibilities and be accountable.

 The customer-facing departments can work efficiently only if they have strong support from IT, HR, marketing, and so on.
 For example, if your IT staff member forgets to fix the VoIP of a salesperson, the latter would not be able to work efficiently.